Entry into the Post-Baccelaureate DrOT Program

 The following will be required prior to course enrollment:

-- Minimum cumulative GPA of 3.00 in the baccalaureate degree program
+- Minimum cumulative GPA of 3.00 in a baccalaureate degree program

 - International applicants are required to submit Test of English as a Foreign Language (TOEFL) scores, if their college level studies were not conducted in English